jackamsterdam/npm-create-global-TS-Node_starter/README.md

+# Package that I made and uploaded to NPM:
+## This is mainly a template that I made to start a new TypeScript session.
+## Please contact me if you used my template and enjoyed it - Linkedin: **https://www.linkedin.com/in/jack-amsterdam/**
+### IF you are interested in a template with React or Angular, then please see my other templates.

 Use this global npm package to create a starter file for working with Typescript in Nodejs.

 Open an EMPTY folder and...